SamuelTallet/SketchUp-Layers-Tags-In-Time-Plugin/docs/README.md

 4. Open "Extensions > Layers In Time > Open Layers Editor".
 Input these dates for "Spring-Summer-Autumn" layer: 03/20 - 12/20.
 Input these dates for "Winter" layer: 12/21 - 03/19.
 (By the way, this plugin handles overlap on two years or two days.)
 Save changes.

 5. Open "Extensions > Layers In Time > Play animation".
 Customize settings then press "OK" to preview animation.
-Repeat this step until you are satisfied.
+Repeat this step until you're satisfied.

 6. Open "Extensions > Layers In Time > Export to an animation...".
 Customize settings then press "OK" to export animation.
 SketchUp can become unresponsive during this operation.
 Don't close SketchUp.
 Be patient ;)